Kozea/CairoSVG/documentation.md

 Raster images (including PNG and JPEG) can be included using the [Pillow](http://python-imaging.github.io/) library.
-SVG images can be included using … CairSVG!
+SVG images can be included using … CairoSVG!

 ### Text and fonts

 Text and features related to fonts are poorly supported.

-Simple texts based on Latin or Cyrillic alphabets are generally well displayed.
+Simple text based on Latin or Cyrillic alphabets is generally displayed correctly.
 Horizontal alignment is quite well supported, really simple vertical alignment (top, middle, bottom) is supported too.

 Other languages, and particularly those based on right-to-left or top-to-bottom directions are not supported at all.

-Nested texts (with `tspan` tags) are very well supported.
+Nested text (with `tspan` tags) is very well supported.

 Individual letter rotation is supported.

-Text on path is supported, as long as it's not mixed with too complicated alignment properties.
+Text on path is supported (even with nested, translated `tspan` text), as long as it's not mixed with too complicated alignment properties.

 Fonts are managed by Cairo, which is known to be bad at managing advanced font features.
 Font family, size, weight and style are supported for common simple